kanchen/log_analyzer/README.md

 ![Alt text](/data/output-file.jpg?raw=true "Result Screenshot")

 ### Process in verbose mode
 The **--versose** or **-v** command switch can be used to turn on verbose mode.
-The following two commands perform exactly the same as above cases excpet it outputs additional information to stdout
+The following two commands perform exactly the same as above cases except it outputs additional information to stdout

 `./analyzer.rb -l data/sample.log -v`